 While there are quite a number of flies in the Delia genus, only a few have reached major pest status.
 I’ll list the worst offenders below.

-Found primarily around cruciferous plants, this species of root maggot can be found worldwide.
-Cabbage root maggot infestation tends to cause a slowing of growth, followed by yellowing of leaves and wilting of plants.
-For smaller plants like radishes, a root maggot infestation can quickly ruin an entire crop.
+Feeding on primarily cruciferous plants, this species of root maggot can be found worldwide.
+Cabbage maggot infestation tends to cause a slowing of growth, followed by yellowing of leaves and wilting of plants.
+For smaller plants like radishes, a cabbage maggot infestation can quickly ruin an entire crop.

-There is another relative, Delia floralis (or the “summer cabbage fly”) that looks incredibly similar and eats many of the same plants.
+There is another relative among the cabbage root maggot category, called Delia floralis (the “summer cabbage fly” or “cabbage maggot”).
+This fly looks incredibly similar and eats many of the same plants.
 It’s similar enough, in fact, that it is often confused with Delia radicum.
-Thankfully, it can be wiped out with the same techniques.
+Thankfully, this cabbage maggot can be wiped out with the same techniques.

 Delia antiqua, ‘Onion Fly’, ‘Onion Maggot’

 Scallions, onions, leeks and other related plants are susceptible to the onion root maggot.
 Preferring plants in the allium family, they will bore into and devour the tender interior of a leek plant, or eat giant holes through onions.
 This causes very dramatic yellowing of leaves and visible wilt quite quickly.

 Just like other flies, these are difficult to distinguish with the naked eye.
 They too are hump-backed flies, at around the same size as the others.
 Their eggs are white, and laid at the base of allium plants.
 Larvae are cream colored.

 Delia platura, ‘Seedcorn Maggot’, ‘Bean Seed Fly’

 Peas and beans are susceptible to the seedcorn maggot as well as corn.
 However, any larger-seeded edible plants may fall prey to this seed-eater.
 Burrowing through the soil, it can easily chew through any of the seeds before or during germination.